aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module2/README.md

 2. To run the task, click the **Start** button, verify the settings, and then click **Start**.
 3. The task will immediately go into the &quot;Running&quot; state.
-4. Scroll to the bottom of the page, under the **History** section and click on the task execution object listed.
+4. Under the **History** tab, click on the task execution object in the list.

   ![](../images/mod2ds8.png)